 Shoot from a tripod for maximum depth of field, triggering the shutter with a remote release or a self-timer.
 Successful product photography is not done handheld.
 It’s also not done from a rickety tripod.

-Invest in those dust collecting things like a Swiffer, a bag of lint free cloths, some distilled water and cotton swabs.
+Invest in dust-collecting cloths like a Swiffer, a bag of lint-free cloths, some distilled water, and cotton swabs.
 Clean the product fastidiously, or you will burn hours retouching in Photoshop to remove dust specks and other detritus.
 Spending 10 minutes doing a proper clean will save you over an hour in post.
 You will still need to use Photoshop, but you may not need to move in and make it your domicile.

-You are going to need a roll of gaffer tape and in this scenario, I recommend getting the white stuff because most product work is done on white.
+You are going to need a roll of gaffer tape, and in this scenario, I recommend getting the white ones because most product work is done on white.

 Let’s talk first about non-reflective subjects because they are easier.
 I recommend starting with a bowl of fruit because it will have different colours, different levels of shine and different textures.